ardanlabs/python-go/first-contact/README.md

 Out[4]: 85.04909038543701
 ```

-About 85MB compressed on disk.
-From my experience bz2 compresses text to about 10-15% from its original size.
-Uncompressed this data will be around 780MB on disk.
+The compressed CSV is consuming about 85MB of disk space.
+From my experience, `bz2` compressed text is about 10-15% smaller from its original size, which means the uncompressed data will consume around 780MB of disk space.

-The next thing is to find out how many lines there are.
+The next thing to know is how many lines of text are there in the file.

 **List 4: Line Count**